Do Go On - 425 - The WWI Christmas Truce

 So they met in the middle and complained about the weather.

-They spoke of sweethearts back home that have to leave behind.
+They spoke of sweethearts back home they'd have to leave behind.

 Can't get enough.